metablaster/WindowsFirewallRuleset/Modules/Ruleset.PolicyFileEditor/Help/en-US/Update-GptIniVersion.md

 ### -PolicyType

-Can be set to either 'Machine', 'User', or both.
+Can be set to either "Machine", "User", or both.
 This affects how the value of the Version number in the ini file is changed.

 ```yaml